-Our domestic range of heat pumps incorporate the same technology as our commercial heat pumps, meaning you can enjoy the benefits of a commercial grade product right at home.
+Our domestic range of heat pumps incorporates the same technology as our commercial heat pumps, meaning you can enjoy the benefits of a commercial grade product right at home.

-Alto Pacific heat pumps have design input by our own service and support staff to ensure they can be easily serviced and maintained in the future.
-Our units have stainless steel or ABS UV stabilised plastic cabinets to suit the damp, coastal environment of Australia.
-Beware of inferior quality heat pumps that are powder-coated as these are made from mild steel that will rust in a short period of time due to poor powder coating practices in countries of manufacture.
+Alto Pacific heat pumps have design input by our service and support staff to ensure they can be easily serviced and maintained in the future.
+Our units have stainless steel, or ABS UV stabilised plastic cabinets to suit the damp, coastal environment of Australia.
+Beware of inferior quality heat pumps that are powder-coated from mild steel that will rust in a short period due to poor powder coating practices in countries of manufacture.

-Alto Pacific have over a thousand domestic pool heat pump units in operation all over Australia from Cairns to Launceston and across to Perth.
+Alto Pacific has over a thousand domestic pool heat pump units in operation all over Australia from Cairns to Launceston and across to Perth.

-It is important to be aware of variations between pump outputs and providers.
+It is essential to be aware of variations between pump outputs and providers.